 Land Trust Accreditation–A Mark of Distinction

 The Forest Society of Maine became a nationally accredited land trust in 2009 and attained accreditation renewal in 2014.
-There are about 1,200 land trusts in the United States and when measured by numbers of acres conserved, FSM is one of the top five.
+There are about 1,200 land trusts in the United States, 400 of which are accredited, and when measured by numbers of acres conserved, FSM is one of the top five.
 This is a remarkable achievement and a significant responsibility.
 Accreditation provides assurance that FSM is operating at a level of proficiency and excellence in keeping with those responsibilities.
 The Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, recognizes land conservation organizations that meet national quality standards and are committed to excellence, continual learning, and improvements.

 Learn more about Land Trust Accreditation.